paritytech/substrate/primitives/historical-data/README.md

 ## Historical data

-Crate with functionality to manage data that stores its own history.
+Crate for managing data and their associated history.

 This covers:
-- linear history driven data, eg. transactional layers for overlay.
+- data with a sequential history, eg. transactional layers and their associated changes.

-Design for this crate is to store history of each item in its own container.
-Query and update actions can requires requires a global historical state.
+This crate is storing single historical data, for instance in a sequential list of state.
+Historical collection of data will therefore be preferably a collection of individual historical data.
+For instance with historical data being a list of change, a collection of historical data will be a collection of list rather than a list of collection.

+For multiple individual data, we refer to a global historical state, query and update actions are using it as an input parameter.

-This crate is `no_std` compatible as long as the `std` feature is not enabled.
+This crate is `no_std` compatible if the `std` feature is not enabled.

 For more information see <https://crates.io/historical-data>